bradwright/django-static-management/README.markdown

 * A combination function with optional delimter;
 * A sample Django project using the template tags;
 * JS as well as CSS template tags;
-* A Django management command to combine files (for building).
+* A Django management command to combine files (for building);
+* Support for command line minification/compression when building (YUI compressor, JSMin, Icy etc.).

 Will (eventually) include:
 -------------

 * Support for time stamped file names (for far-future-expires);
-* Support for command line minification/compression when building (YUI compressor, JSMin, Icy etc.);
 * Unit tests;
 * Sample web server configuration for Gzip, mod\_deflate etc. (since you really shouldn't be serving static assets via Django in production).